aaltsys/doc-newwares/documents/04_receipts.rst

 Rates are known when the warehouse receipt is finalized, and so the extension of the rates and a total of the liabilities (charges due) is part of the receipt.
-The text in section (d) above also clarifies that the warehouse lien covers this receipt and any charges due from the customer on other accounts.
+The :ref:`Liability Limitation<receipt-d>` also clarifies that the warehouse lien covers this receipt and any charges due from the customer on other accounts.

 Other Receipt Terms
 =============================